 PARIS (AP) — Air France-KLM posted further losses in the second quarter as its medium-haul and cargo operations continued to suffer from the weak economy.

 The Franco-Dutch airline said Friday it lost 163 million euros ($215 million) in the second quarter, compared with a 897-million-euro loss a year earlier, when accounts were hammered by the cost of a plan to shed about 10 percent of the carrier's workforce.

 Air France-KLM said a planned turnaround in its medium-haul and cargo businesses "is taking longer than expected" and that "further measures" will be taken later this year, instead of in the fall as earlier scheduled.

 Revenue stagnated in the second quarter as slightly higher passenger traffic was offset by lower revenue per passenger.

-The company is in the midst of a three-year turnaround plan that it hopes will make it more competitive by paying down debt and reducing staff costs.
-It initially said it would cut 5,000 jobs, but announced last month that it would need to eliminate 2,800 more to stay on track.
+The joint airline is in the midst of a three-year turnaround plan and it hopes to strengthen its position by paying down debt and reducing staff costs.